jetify-com/devbox/docs/app/docs/devbox_examples/languages/php.md

 * {PROJECT_DIR}/devbox.d/php81/php-fpm.conf
 * {PROJECT_DIR}/devbox.d/php81/php.ini

-You can modify these file to configure PHP or your PHP-FPM server
+You can modify these files to configure PHP or your PHP-FPM server